 Important: Efinix recommends using the libusbK driver, which you install using the Zadig software.
-See Installing USB Drivers for information.
+Refer to Install USB Drivers on page 11

 OpenOCD Error: target 'fpga\spinal.cpu0' init failed

 You may receive this error when trying to debug after creating your OpenOCD debug configuration.
 The Eclipse Console gives an error message similar to: